 In this page you can find the registration rules for the admissions test for the Bachelor’s degree programme in Architettura-Architecture - A.Y.
-2017/18.
+2018/19.

 Check the Call for admissions

-only, and discard wrong or less likely conclusions.
+For the admissions test candidates have to solve 60 multiple-choice questions in 100 minutes with 5 possible answers, only one of which is correct.
+Candidates must identify one answer only, and discard wrong or less likely conclusions.
 The questions are about: general knowledge and abstract reasoning (logic); history; design and representation; mathematics and physics.

 The test is organized as follows:

-- 2 general
+- 2 general knowledge questions

-- 20 abstract
+- 20 abstract reasoning (logic) questions

-- 16 history
+- 16 history questions

-- 10 design
+- 10 design and representation questions

 - 12 mathematics and physics questions